Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 So it seems like he seems to be a bit complacent with the idea of a shutdown.

-What Donald Trump and J .D.
-Vance actually want, though, that remains to be seen.
+What Donald Trump and JD Vance actually want, though, that remains to be seen.

 But again, it looks like we are headed in that direction.

-The blame game started on the floor last night.
+There is a, the blame game started on the floor last night.

-Who would be responsible?
+Who would be responsible for a shutdown?

-Well, that's always going to be the question that's asked in this situation, and the answer is going to depend on who you ask.
+Well, that's always going to be the question that's asked in this situation.

 Republicans, however, are going to point to that vote last night and say, if some Democrats would have gotten on board with us, we could have funded the government in a bipartisan manner.

-Senator Kennedy told Burgess Everett last night on the Hill, maybe it's time for Plan C, a pure three -week CR with nothing about the debt limit in it.
+Senator Kennedy told Burgess Everett last night on the Hill, maybe it's time for Plan C, a pure three-week CR with nothing about the debt limit in it.

-But I don't know if President -elect Trump will support that.
+But I don't know if President-elect Trump will support that.

-Michael Snow, what do we know?
+Michael Snell, what do we know?

-Well, that's the wild card here.
+Well, that's the wildcard here.

-It's what will President -elect Trump support.
+It's what will President-elect Trump support?

 Again, he hurled this curveball.